What Is Irritable Bowel Syndrome (IBS)?

 • Food Intolerance

 These symptoms need to occur over a long period of time in order to be diagnosed with IBS.
-It’s also important to know that these symptoms can occur without having IBS, or can be caused by other GI conditions.
+It’s also important to know that these symptoms can occur without having IBS or can be caused by other GI conditions.

 There’s no central root to why IBS occurs.
 However, the physical cause of IBS is when the muscle lining in your intestines that’s used to rhythmically contract and relax to push food through them is not working properly.
-This means that the contractions may last longer/shorter or tighter/weaker than they should be, leading to the many uncomfortable symptoms.
+This means that the contractions may last longer/shorter or tighter/weaker than they should be, leading to many uncomfortable symptoms.

 The following stimuli may cause IBS in some people, although it varies from person to person: